q1ko/docker-gmod-server/README.md

 ## Getting Started

-This assumes you have already have a configuration ready that you made on a local server.
+This assumes you have already have a configuration ready.

-### Build the Image
+Before starting, you can decide to build locally or on your VPS.
+- Build locally if you can quickly upload >200MBs (SteamCMD image + addons you may have added), or
+- Build on your VPS to minimise upload times

 #### 1. Clone the repository: